 The answer is yes!
 As long as you follow the few tips that we are going to give you, you'll be all set to install a live chat on your Shopify store.

-Don't worry, by adding a chat app on your shopify store, you'll not get flooded.
+Don't worry, by adding a chat app to your Shopify store, you'll not get flooded.
 Here are a few tips you can follow to kickstart your live chat support.

 Choose the right time to display your live chat

-As every efficient ecommerce business, you may have set Google Analytics on your website.
-With this wonderful tool, you're able to monitor peak traffic window.
+As with every efficient online store business, you may have set Google Analytics on your website.
+With this wonderful tool, you're able to monitor peak traffic windows.
 As you're able to understand these things, make sure to make your live chat available on this window.

 When you've defined the right shift during your day, be sure to pay attention to the number of conversations that are created.

-More than only looking at conversation, take a close look at how many conversations led to a purchase or close enough to hope one in the next days.
+More than only looking at conversation, take a close look at how many conversations led to a purchase or close enough to hope for one in the next few days.

-From there, you can make your chat available on the perfect time and enhance your customer happiness by coordinating conversational experience with highest buying intent.
+From there, you can make your chat available at the perfect time and enhance your customer happiness by coordinating conversational experience with the highest buying intent.

 Choose the right place to display your live chat